Ujwal-23/CodeAlpha_Music-Generation-with-AI/README.md

 # Music Generation with AI

-Welcome to the CodeAlpha repository!
+Welcome to the my repository!
 This project demonstrates the use of deep learning techniques for generating music using Artificial Intelligence.
 The goal is to explore AI-powered music generation through Recurrent Neural Networks (RNNs) or Generative Adversarial Networks (GANs).

 ## Table of Contents